Find answers to common questions about PDF authenticity checking.

 Typical processing times:

-The multi-layer PDF verification process includes metadata extraction, structural analysis, and signature verificationāall optimized for speed.
+The multi-layer PDF tamper detection process includes metadata extraction, structural analysis, and signature fraud detection—all optimized for speed.
 You'll see real-time progress updates during upload and analysis.

-Our PDF modification detection service is designed for instant results, allowing you to quickly verify document integrity without waiting.
+Our PDF modification detection service is designed for instant results, allowing you to quickly check document integrity without waiting.
 If analysis takes longer than expected, it may indicate a complex PDF structure or temporary server load, but most PDF authenticity checks complete rapidly.

 PDF metadata is embedded information within a PDF file that includes creation date, modification date, creator application, producer application, PDF version, title, author, subject, keywords, and other document properties.

-This metadata is crucial for PDF authenticity verification because it provides a digital fingerprint of the document’s history.
-When someone edits a PDF, metadata often changesāmodification dates update, producer information may change, and structural elements can be altered.
+This metadata is crucial for PDF authenticity analysis because it provides a digital fingerprint of the document’s history.
+When someone edits a PDF, metadata often changes—modification dates update, producer information may change, and structural elements can be altered.

 Our PDF authenticity checker analyzes this metadata to detect inconsistencies that suggest tampering.
 For example, if a PDF shows a creation date after its modification date, or if the producer tool doesn’t match the creator tool in expected ways, these anomalies indicate potential PDF modification.